 Our cord blood banking network is the largest in China.
-The aggregate number of births in our operating regions including Beijing, Guangdong and Zhejiang was estimated to be approximately 1.8 million in 2011, accounting for approximately 45% of the total newborn population in the seven provinces and municipalities that have been authorized or issued cord blood banking licenses to date, according to the National Bureau of Statistics of China.
+The aggregate number of births in our operating regions including Beijing, Guangdong and Zhejiang was estimated to be approximately 2.0 million in 2012, accounting for approximately 46% of the total newborn population in the seven provinces and municipalities that have been authorized or issued cord blood banking licenses to date, according to the National Bureau of Statistics of China.
 We believe our leading market position and track record of growing our subscriber base positions us well to continue to expand our presence in China.
-According to the National Bureau of Statistics of China, the nation has a newborn population of approximately 16.1 million in 2011; and according to the CIA World Factbook, China had the second largest newborn population in the world.
+According to the National Bureau of Statistics of China, the nation has a newborn population of approximately 16.4 million in 2012; and according to the CIA World Factbook, China had the second largest newborn population in the world.
 Cord blood banking as a precautionary healthcare measure is still a relatively new concept in China, with penetration rates that we estimate to be less than 1% of China's overall newborn population.
-The estimated penetration rate in our operating regions is approximately 3% in both 2011 and 2010 (based on the number of new subscriber sign-ups for the fiscal year ended March 31 divided by the estimated number of newborns of the corresponding calendar year according to the China Statistical Yearbook).
-We expect the demand for cord blood banking services will continue to grow due to factors such as rapidly rising disposable income in the PRC, China's one-child policy, and increasing public awareness of the benefits of cord blood and hematopoietic stem cell related therapies.
+The estimated penetration rate in our operating regions is approximately 3% in both 2010 and 2011 and approximately 4% in 2012 (based on the number of new subscriber sign-ups for the fiscal year ended March 31 divided by the estimated number of newborns of the corresponding calendar year according to the China Statistical Yearbook).
+We expect the demand for cord blood banking services will continue to grow due to factors such as rapidly rising disposable income in the PRC and increasing public awareness of the benefits of cord blood and hematopoietic stem cell related therapies.

-Furthermore, we are a significant shareholder with 14.1% (as of March 31, 2013) equity interest in CBB, which is listed on the Australian Securities Exchange and operates in developing markets such as Indonesia, India and the Philippines and we are also a significant shareholder with 10.5% (as of March 31, 2013) equity interest in Cordlife Singapore, which operates in mature markets such as Singapore and Hong Kong and is listed on the Singapore Exchange.
-Such strategic positioning provides us the strategic exposure in attractive markets such as India and Indonesia and strategic presence in mature markets such as Singapore and Hong Kong respectively.
+Furthermore, we are also a significant shareholder with 9.2% equity interest (as of March 31, 2014) in Cordlife Singapore, which is listed on the Singapore Exchange and operates cord blood banking businesses in Singapore, Hong Kong, Indonesia, India and the Philippines.
+Such strategic positioning provides us the strategic exposure in attractive markets such as India, Indonesia and the Philippines and strategic presence in mature markets such as Singapore and Hong Kong respectively.

 We have developed a highly effective sales and marketing platform that has enabled us to consistently grow our cord blood subscriber base in the markets we serve.
-Our 525-person sales team has direct access to expectant parents through exclusive collaboration with 290 hospitals in Beijing, Guangdong and Zhejiang.
-We also cooperate with local government family planning agencies and utilize a variety of marketing programs, including media advertising, seminars and pre-natal classes, to further educate expectant parents on the benefits of cord blood banking.
-Our accumulated samples deposited by subscribers have grown from 23,322 in March 2007 to 311,982 in March 2013.
+Our 543-person sales team has direct access to expectant parents through collaboration with 312 hospitals in Beijing, Guangdong and Zhejiang.
+We also cooperate with local government family planning agencies and medical institutions and utilize a variety of marketing programs, including media advertising, seminars and pre-natal classes, to further educate expectant parents on the benefits of cord blood banking.
+Our accumulated subscriber base has grown from 23,322 in March 2007 to 376,623 in March 2014.

 We generate substantially all of our revenues from subscription fees.
 The standard payment arrangement for our services consists of processing fees payable at the time of subscription and storage fees payable by our subscribers on an annual basis for as long as the contracts remain effective, which typically have a contract period of 18 years.
 The contracts can be terminated early by the parents at each anniversary of the contract or further extended, at the option of the children, after reaching adulthood.
 This payment structure provides us with a steady stream of recurring revenue and cash flow.
-For the year ended March 31, 2013, storage revenue represented 24.6% of our total revenues.
+For the year ended March 31, 2014, storage revenue represented 29.1% of our total revenues.

-We recorded revenues and net income of RMB526.1 million (\$84.7 million) and RMB119.6 million (\$19.3 million), respectively, during our fiscal year ended March 31, 2013.
+We recorded revenues and net income of RMB572.9 million (\$92.2 million) and RMB132.5 million (\$21.3 million), respectively, during our fiscal year ended March 31, 2014.